-The Seville Liberal Arts program focuses on Spanish language (intermediate), culture, humanities, social sciences and a variety of other fields.
-You will enroll in 4 courses chosen from among CIEE Study Center courses (CSCS), Cursos para Extranjeros courses (SECE), and regular University of Seville and University Pablo de Olavide courses.
+The Seville Liberal Arts program focuses on Spanish language, culture, humanities, social sciences and a variety of other fields.
 The program begins with a 3-week intensive language study course, complemented by an orientation to Spanish social, cultural, and academic issues.
-Students planning to fulfill any requirements for the Spanish Minor are advised to obtain course approval from the adviser for Spanish Minors.
-Further information about the range of courses on this program can be found at the CIEE website.
+You will then enroll in 4 courses chosen from among CIEE Study Center courses (CSCS), Cursos para Extranjeros courses (SECE), and regular University of Seville and University Pablo de Olavide courses.
+Further information about the range of courses on this program can be found at the CIEE Seville, Liberal Arts website.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
-You may not take any courses overseas of a Pass/Fail basis.
-Students must register for a minimum of 15 credits/22.5 Quarter Hours per semester; students can register a maximum of 17 credits/25.5 Quarter Hours per semester.
+You may not take any courses overseas on a Pass/Fail basis.
+Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
+These courses will not be credited at Penn State.
+Students must register for a minimum of 15 credits/22.5 Quarter Hours per semester; students can register for a maximum of 17 credits/25.5 Quarter Hours per semester.
 1 Quarter Hour = 0.3 PSU credits.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIEE Seville Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
-Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
-To obtain specific instructions on this process visit our Course Equivalencies page.
+To obtain specific instructions on this process visit our Course Equivalencies webpage.

 Your housing will be arranged by CIEE.
-Included meals vary by type of housing.
+Some housing options:

 Spanish homestays - all meals are provided

-Off-campus residencias with international and Spanish students - most meals are provided
+Off-campus Residencias with international and Spanish students - meals are not provided

 Financial Aid & Scholarships